 No, this story seems to come from the root of Godzilla mythology.
 Those nuclear bombs we made, all that E=MC2 stuff (written clearly on a chalkboard during one of the priest’s expositions), brought judgment on our heads.
 Godzilla rose from the earth because our civilization was too advanced, but he was only phase one.
 Ghidorah the Golden Demise is phase two.

-I may not be smart enough to run with this, but this series may be an effectively illustration against atheism.
+I may not be smart enough to run with this, but this series may be an effective illustration against atheism.
 Godzilla embodies the earth fighting for itself.
 Ghidorah is a nihilistic void.
 Mankind has only its own wits to use and cannot keep up.
 All of the talk here of gods and salvation only makes a kind of sense because of the echoes of actual sense found in the Bible and other major religions.
 Many atheists understand this implicitly.
 What they call the nonsense of Christianity is more of an argument against what they think God may actually be, an actual creator who has every right to hold his creation accountable for their actions.
 Far better to paint priests and believers as a death cult.

 But Christians (and Jews, Muslims, and some others) aren’t the ones arguing for death in our civilization.
 We’re the ones saying the weapons of war must be used wisely.
 Nuking a city must be a last resort, because we want everyone to live in peace.